waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IV.
 Current Objective: Find the Secret Key

 - **Situation:** I am in an isolated eastern section of Pokémon Mansion 1F.
-The southern path is an unproductive battle loop.
-The system has highlighted reachable `gate_offscreen` tiles to the north at (25, 14) and (26, 14).
+Attempts to explore north have been confirmed as impossible from this location.
+- **Confirmed Facts:**
+    - The northern gates at (25, 14) and (26, 14) are **unreachable** from my current position.
+This area is isolated.
+    - The southern warp at (27, 28) is my only viable path forward besides backtracking the way I came.
 - **Current Plan:**
-  1.  **Strategic Pivot:** Abandoning the southern path to break the loop.
-  2.  **Investigate Northern Gates:** I will navigate to the northern gates to test this new path.
+    1.  **Commit to Southern Path:** I will stop attempting to reach the northern gates from this area.
+    2.  **Navigate to Warp:** I will navigate to the southern warp at (27, 28) and brave the high encounter rate, as it is my only remaining option for progression in this section.